 This is arguably the biggest issue with asbestos.
 It is not always easy to recognize its presence.
 Asbestos has been mixed with cement to design pipes, roofing sheets, and other construction materials.
 This is due to its sturdiness and resistance to fire.

-It was woven into rugs and utilized in decorative ceiling finishes as well.
+It was woven into rugs and utilized in decorative ceiling finishes and even simple structures like gazebos as well.
 It has also been found in talcum powder in small quantities which means it got its way into kids’ crayons at some point.
+Be aware of a lot of products being recalled that were imported from China.
+This is a large and serious problem as the products contaminated are across such a large spectrum.
+Inspectors have even found traces in things like toys and woman’s makeup.

 The primary culprit, however, is construction materials, which means any person who works in or around buildings constructed in the second half of the 20th century need to be particularly aware of the areas where this substance can hide and take precautions to reduce the risks involved.
-Call a professional asbestos removal company like asbestos Calgary if you suspect you have any asbestos in your home.
+Call a professional asbestos removal company like asbestos Calgary if you suspect you have any asbestos in your home, or someone certified in your area.

 Asbestos has Adverse Long-term Health Side Effects